A framework for understanding ourselves.

 2024-08-20

-This article presents a framework for considering software developers as vehicles.
-This will help us understand the strengths and weaknesses of different types of SWEs, the motivations behind their thoughts and actions, and how coworkers with radically different approaches can still amicably work together.
+This article presents a framework for understanding ourselves as vehicles.
+This will help us understand the strengths and weaknesses of different types of people, the motivations behind their thoughts and actions, and how coworkers with radically different approaches can still amicably work together.

-The content is based on my personal experiences and reflections, and is built upon an analogy that was originally shared with me by a former manager.
+The content is built upon an analogy that was invented and shared with me by a former manager.
+I then developed this framework through my subsequent reflections, based on my personal experiences.

-I started working at my previous job immediately after they had secured their series A funding round.
+This story starts nearly three years ago at my previous workplace.
+I started working there immediately after they had secured their series A funding round.
 The team was small, and there was a lot of work ahead of us.
 It was also a highly competitive, fast-moving space.
 (LLMs, but before ChatGPT changed the game.)
 As a result, the engineering culture was very fast-paced.

 Additionally, I was just pivoting into backend engineering from data engineering.